Gypsy-Rose Blanchard: Investigation and arrests

-The news that Gypsy-Rose was safe was greeted with relief in Springfield, where she and Godejohn were soon extradited to and held on $1 million bond.
+The news that Blanchard was safe was greeted with relief in Springfield, where she and Godejohn were soon extradited to and held on $1 million bond.
 But, in announcing the news, Greene County Sheriff Jim Arnott warned, "things are not always what they appear".
-The media in Springfield soon reported the truth of the Blanchards' lives: that Gypsy-Rose had never been sick and had always been able to walk, but her mother had made her pretend otherwise, using physical abuse to control her.
+The media in Springfield soon reported the truth of the Blanchards' lives: that Blanchard had never been sick and had always been able to walk, but her mother had made her pretend otherwise, allegedly using physical abuse to control her.
 Arnott urged people not to donate money to the family until investigators learned the extent of the fraud.

+As shown in the documentary Mommy Dead and Dearest, Blanchard made several statements later shown to be untrue.
+In post-arrest interrogation footage, she denied any involvement in her mother’s killing, repeatedly responding “No, sir” when asked if she had committed or assisted in the murder of Dee Dee.
+She also stated, “I’m innocent.
+What they say on the news is not true.”

-Gypsy-Rose pleaded guilty to second-degree murder, and was sentenced to ten years in prison.
+Blanchard pleaded guilty to second-degree murder, and was sentenced to ten years in prison.
 Godejohn was found guilty of first-degree murder and sentenced to life in prison without parole and an additional 25 years for armed criminal action.

 Personal life

 Blanchard was released on parole on December 28, 2023, after serving eight years of her ten-year sentence.
 Following her release, she gave several television interviews, including appearances on Good Morning America, CNN, and The View.
 In 2024, she and her then-husband Ryan Anderson were featured in the Lifetime docuseries Gypsy Rose: Life After Lock Up.
-The couple separated later that year, according to People magazine.
+The couple separated and later divorced in April of that year, according to People magazine.

+Blanchard is in a relationship with Ken Urker, and the couple have a daughter.

+Since her release from prison, Blanchard has become a public figure through multiple media projects, including interviews, documentaries, and a memoir.
+Her public profile has led to controversy, including accusations that she has profited from her crime.

+In March 2024, Blanchard faced criticism for saying she did not "identify as a murderer," during an interview on the Viall Files podcast.

+In March 2026, Blanchard sparked outrage when she created a TikTok video collaborating with influencer Natalie Reynolds, showing Blanchard making a joke about her involvement in the murder of her mother.
+In August, recordings of prison phone calls between Blanchard and Anderson were shared online.
+In the calls, Blanchard used racial slurs and made other racist comments, including derogatory remarks about her sister's interracial relationship.
+Another recording shared online contained Blanchard and Anderson talking about sexual activity while Anderson was at the school where he worked.